livecoders/website/README.md

 npm run develop
 ```

-The site will be spun up on port 8000 and if you update any page, the site will reload automatically.
+The site will be spun up on port 8000 and if you update any page, the site will redirected automatically.

 ## Member Page docs